 Footbathing is the most commonly-used option to control footrot.
 It is a cost-effective method of applying chemicals to the feet of a large number of sheep in a short time.
-Used properly, footbathing assists healing of score 1 and 2, some score 3 un-pared feet, and pared score 3, 4 and 5 feet.
-It prevents new cases for a period and, if used regularly before infection can proceed to underrunning, can effectively control virulent footrot.
+Used properly, footbathing assists healing of footrot lesions and it prevents new cases for a period.

-Footbath chemicals only kill on contact, and while most footbath solutions are effective at curing and preventing score 1 and 2 (benign) footrot, they will not cure many sheep with extensive under-running (score 4 and 5).
+Footbath chemicals only kill on contact, and while most footbath solutions are effective at curing and preventing Score 1 and 2 (benign) footrot, they will not cure many sheep with extensive under-running (Score 4 and 5).
+Therefore, footbathing should take place after paring, as this is when it is most effective.